We are now accepting 1099, W-2, & ACA 1095 Forms for the 2025 Tax Year.

 Does Michigan require 1099 filing?

-Yes, Michigan does require the filing of 1099 Forms.
-The Michigan Department of Treasury mandates the submission of 1099 forms for Michigan residents, irrespective of the issuer's domicile, the location where the resident's work or services were performed, or whether withholding is indicated on the form.
+Yes.
+Michigan requires the filing of 1099 forms.
+The Michigan Department of Treasury mandates that 1099 forms be filed for Michigan residents, regardless of the issuer’s location, where the services were performed, or whether state tax withholding is indicated on the form.

 Does Michigan have a specific payment threshold for Form 1099 filing?